FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     $ composer require symfony/process

 Then set your Varnish configuration (VCL) file.
-All available configuration parameters are shown below.
+Configuration is handled either by overwriting the getter or by defining a PHP constant.
+You can set the constants in your ``phpunit.xml`` or in the bootstrap file.
+Available configuration parameters are:

 ======================= ========================= ================================================== ===========================================
 Constant                Getter                    Default                                            Description